German submarine U-33 (1936): Service history

 An hour or so later at the same location, U-33 sank another trawler, William Humphries.
 The entire crew of 13 men were lost.
-Two of them were buried in the graveyard of Cill Chriosd on the Isle of Skye.
+Three bodies washed ashore at Isle of Skye, and two of them were buried in the graveyard of Cill Chriosd on the Isle of Skye: Chief Engineer E.E.L.
+Thurling (served as E.E.
+Lee) - Chief Engineer, and W. A. Jewell - Second Engineer.